marcel.science / home

 I've also written some tutorials for the NOMAD Analytics Toolkit:

-I also started the Fritz Sessions, an intermittent series of lectures at the Fritz Haber Institute, covering topics related to the future.
+During my PhD, I also started the (now defunct) Fritz Sessions, an intermittent series of lectures at the Fritz Haber Institute, covering topics related to the future.